What is container architecture?

 Agentless security: Wiz's agentless architecture ensures complete visibility and security assessment capabilities across all cloud assets, including containers and Kubernetes, without the overhead of managing security agents.

 Container and Kubernetes security: Wiz offers specialized security assessments for containers and Kubernetes, identifying risks in runtime configurations and orchestration settings as well as at the container-image level.
-These security assessments ensure that container deployments adhere to best practices and security standards.
+These security assessments ensure container deployments adhere to best practices and security standards.

 Compliance and identity management: With built-in compliance frameworks and identity management capabilities, Wiz helps organizations comply with regulatory standards and best practices.
 Our industry-leading tools provide actionable insights to manage identities and access policies effectively.